Mule: Use

 Mules are commonly used as pack animals.
 While a few mules can carry live weight up to 160 kg, mules can generally be packed with dead weight up to around 90 kg (198 lb).
 Although it depends on the individual animal, mules trained by the Army of Pakistan are reported to be able to carry up to 72 kg and walk 26 km without resting.
-Mule trains are also used to deliver food to remote areas of the world: in Nepal, for example, the World Food Programme provides food for children in the Sudurpaschim province with the help of mule drivers.
+Mule trains are also used to deliver food to remote areas of the world: in Nepal, for example, the World Food Programme provides food for children in the Sudurpashchim Province in Nepal with the help of mule drivers.

 Mules also have uses beyond heavy lifting.
 In the Abruzzo region of Italy, for example, mules are used to defend herds of animals against predators like wolves and feral dogs.
 Horse breeders in Italy used to add a female mule to their flocks, finding that the mule tended to protect the foals with even more vigor than the actual mother.
 They are additionally used as research specimens, especially in studies regarding the slicing, rearrangement, and compatibility of chromosomes.